 - 3rd party IDs when the Verbatims are imported from another system, for example the email message ID from an Exchange server

-An example of client specific metadata associated with a Verbatim
+Example metadata associated with a verbatim

 Some datasets may contain verbatims with PII (personally identifiable information) in their metadata (e.g. `userId`), these fields can be marked as sensitive.
 By marking these fields as sensitive to view this metadata requires enhanced user permissions.